Cartoons, who doesn’t love!

 So, here are some cartoons that make our childhood memorable.

 I know if you are a true fan of TIN TIN, the intro sound is now playing inside of your head.
 TIN TIN, a young Belgian reporter created by Belgian cartoonist Gorge Remi, wrote under the pen name Herge.
 It was the most popular cartoon series in Europe once.
 Not only was the cartoon popular among kids but the cartoon book series was popular among us in those days.
 The little puppy snowy with Captain Hadok by the side is the best friend of this young reporter TIN TIN.
 Not to mention professor Calculus and the detectors Thompson & Thompson.

 Soora pappa was another most popular cartoon series not only we were young but nowadays also.
 This cartoon series originated from a French comic book series written by Rene Goscinny.
 The plot is about fights in Rome in the era of Julius Caesar.

 A little village people led by Soora Pappa (Asterix) with the help of his friend “Jim Pappa” and the “weda pappa” who makes magic portion that gives incredible strength to the people.
 They fight against the regime of Caesar who comes to invade their little village.
 It was a fascinating cartoon and because of its popularity, it was repeated about a hundred times on TV from time to time.

 Swiss Family Robinson (Robinson Andaraya)

 Robinson Andaraya was one of the all-time favourite TV series of our generation.
 This series is an American adventure film series released in 1998 with 30 episodes.

-In Sri Lanka, it was dubbed in Sinhala and make an amazing song that all-time favourite.
+In Sri Lanka, it was dubbed in Sinhala and made an amazing song that all-time favourite.
 However, it was once the most loving TV series in our hearts.

-The characters Ernst, Emily, Christina, and Billy was our childhood crushes and David Robinson was our hero.
+The characters Ernst, Emily, Christina, and Billy were our childhood crushes and David Robinson was our hero.